eriqq/weatherapp/README.md

 # weatherapp
-Application to get weather information
+Application to get weather information.
+Built with React.